creichlin/esdi/readme.md

 #### Result

 A lot of fancy javadoc.

+### Fourth iteration

+Using instances for injection.
+Always the same instance will be delivered, does not matter if SingletonProvider or whatever is used, unless a custom Provider is created that supports cloning.

+    Esdi.onRequestFor(Bar.class).with(InjectThreadLocal.class).deliverInstance(new Bar());